ProfitabilityInformation Technology

 Operating Profit Margin (OPM) in Information Technology

-How to interpret and apply operating profit margin (opm) specifically when analyzing information technology stocks in India.
+How to interpret and apply operating profit margin (opm) when analyzing information technology stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Operating Profit Margin (OPM)?